Stork With A Central African Spear Piercing Its Throat Was Found In Germany in 1822, Providing The First Evidence For Long-Distance Bird Migration

 It could grip the coconut by the husk

-African spears are non migratory
+African spears are non-migratory

 A professor wrote that migrating birds flew to the moon

 As is customary, the Germans gave the stork the name Pfeilstorch, or arrow-stork.
-Surprisingly, twenty-four more of these birds were discovered throughout time, providing undeniable evidence that birds migrate rather than hibernate or change into other species.
+Surprisingly, twenty-four more of these birds were discovered over time, providing undeniable evidence that birds migrate rather than hibernate or change into other species.

 Thanks to a spear, researchers were now able to solve some of the puzzles of migration.